Hellowww-02/CraftLife/README.md

 --strip
 ```

 `--optimize 2` is equivalent to Python `-OO` and removes docstrings.
-Some Google Generative AI packages inspect docstrings at runtime and can crash with:
+Some Google Generative AI packages inspect docstrings at runtime and may crash with:

 ```text
 AttributeError: 'NoneType' object has no attribute 'splitlines'